 Not only do the Oreos on top look impressive, but they’re a world favourite in my opinion.
 However, I do understand that not all people like them – so simply sub them for your other favourite biscuits, or even bake some cookies or shortbreads to use instead!

-The filling is a sort of Cheesecakey filling, but I like to use Mascarpone & Cream in this because I find the Mascarpone suits it better, and is more creamy in my opinion!
-The Cookie will rise evenly when baking, but when you remove it from the oven, it’ll sink back slightly in the middle, leaving the perfect amount of room for all the delicious filling!
-If you bake this recipe then let me know how you get on, I hope you love it all as much as I did!
+The filling is very similar to a cheesecake filling but I like to use mascarpone and cream in this because I find the mascarpone suits it better and is creamier in my opinion!
+The cookie will rise evenly when baking, but when you remove it from the oven, it’ll sink back slightly in the middle, leaving the perfect amount of room for all the delicious filling!

 - 12 Oreos